-Outstanding shares of Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock, as well as Series A Preferred Units and Series B Preferred Units, were presented outside of stockholders' equity due to the rights, preferences and privileges of these securities, including redemption features.
+Outstanding shares of Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock, were presented outside of stockholders' equity (deficit) due to the rights, preferences and privileges of these securities, including redemption features.
 These securities were marked to their respective redemption values at each reporting date and the accretion of the securities was excluded from net loss applicable to common stockholders for purposes of calculating net loss per share.